CHIME-o-Grav: Wideband Timing of Four Millisecond Pulsars from the NANOGrav 15-yr dataset: Timing Analysis

 Analysis of noise properties in the TOA and DM residuals was done using the same methodology as \citet{12.5yr_wideband} and \citet{NG15_timing} using the \verb+enterprise+ Bayesian pulsar timing suite \citep{enterprise_software}.
 Once both white and red noise parameters are determined with \verb+enterprise+, they are included in the timing ephemeris as frozen parameters.
 For each receiver/backend combination, white noise was parameterized using EFAC, DMEFAC, EQUAD, and DMEQUAD.
 EFAC is a linear scaling factor for TOA uncertainties used to account for mismatches between the template portrait and the data, and EQUAD accounts for additive white noise and is added in quadrature to TOA uncertainties.
 DMEFAC and DMEQUAD are analogous to EFAC and EQUAD, but applied to the WB TOA DM measurements \citep{12.5yr_wideband}.
 Red noise is modeled as a stationary Gaussian process with power spectrum:

-Where $A_{\rm red}$ is the power spectrum amplitude at a frequency of 1 yr$^{-1}$ and $\gamma_{\rm red}$ is the spectral index.
+Where $A_{\rm red}$ is the power spectrum amplitude at a frequency of 1 yr$^{-1}$\textit{, f is the Fourier frequency,} and $\gamma_{\rm red}$ is the spectral index.
 Similarly to \citet{12.5yr_wideband} we considered detection of red noise to be significant if the Savage-Dickey density ratio of the posterior distribution of $\log_{10}(A_{\rm red})$ exceeded 100 \citep{Dickey1971}.
 We detected significant red noise in PSR~\jten, which was also detected in NG15.
-We get somewhat different values for $\gamma_{\rm red}$, but the NG15 value of $-0.8(3)$ is consistent within the 2-$\sigma$ confidence interval of the CHIME-NG15 result of $-1.3(4)$.
-For PSR~\jtwentyone, there was significant red noise in the NG15 data, but with the combined CHIME-NG15 dataset our attempts to model red noise would introduce large, non-physical sinusoids in our timing residuals so we excluded it from the noise model and only used white noise parameters.
-We believe this difficultly may be due to the strong solar wind variability we see the DM times series (Section~\ref{subsec:dm_modeling}).
+We get somewhat different values for $\gamma_{\rm red}$, but the NG15 value of $-0.8(3)$ is consistent within the 2-$\sigma$ confidence interval of the CHIME/NG15 result of $-1.3(4)$.
+The Fourier frequencies used to fit for $A_{\rm red}$ and $\gamma_{\rm red}$ are dependent on the total timing baseline, which is longer by nearly three years for CHIME/NG15, thus we fitting these parameters using somewhat different frequencies.
+Additionally, the added CHIME data has both a higher observing cadence and increased TOA uncertainties, which implicitly changes the weighting of the underlying basis functions used for fitting.
+Both PSR~\jzerosix\ and PSR~\jtwentythree\ did not have significant detections of red noise in both this analysis and NG15.
+For PSR~\jtwentyone, there was significant red noise in the NG15 data, but with the combined CHIME/NG15 dataset our attempts to model red noise would introduce large, non-physical sinusoids in our timing residuals so we excluded it from the noise model and only used white noise parameters.
+We believe this difficultly may be due to the strong solar wind variability we see the DM times series (Sections~\ref{subsec:dm_modeling} \&~\ref{subsec:swx}).
+If we had been able to model red noise we would expect to see some increases in timing parameter uncertainty and possibly some changes in post-keplerian parameter measurements as unmodeled red noise processes would vary on similar timescales to relativistic post-keplerian processes.
+For PSR~\jten\ we did observe some changes to post-keplerian parameters orbital decay and rate of change of the projected semi-major axis prior to and after introducing a red noise model that were within 2-$\sigma$ measurement uncertainties.